 Use Short Sentences

 To make your SMS and MMS messages skimmable, use short sentences so your recipients can glean the most information in the shortest amount of time.

 If you’re including an offer in your message, mention the offer early on in your and make your CTA as clear as possible.
 Additionally, as with any offer, using urgency or scarcity will drive conversions.

 Consider Adding an Image or GIF

 If you think it will enhance the content of your message, think about adding an image or GIF.
 This can be a good way to show off your brand and/or product, although should not be used for every message.
 Check out MMS Image Best Practices here.

 Include Opt-Out Language

 Including opt-out language on all of your texts ensures that you aren’t wasting your resources sending SMS messages to customers who don't want to hear from you.
+Including STOP language is also important, as carriers heavily filter messages without opt-out text.
 Use the built-in toggle in the SMS editor to include opt-out messaging on all of your emails.

 Go back through your SMS to check for typos, make sure your CTA is clear, and send yourself a preview text to ensure that your message looks as expected and your links are pointed in the right place.
 For more information on previewing your SMS messages, head to Test and Preview Flow Messages.